 fencing for sport or the duel, conducted in the manner of fencing in the years between 1880 and 1939, as reflected in the rich variety of fencing manuals in English, Spanish, Italian, and French that survive from this period.
 It is defined by the transition from a common set of weapons for civil and military use to a distinct set of weapons for primarily sporting and civil use, and ends with the development of the sports factory approach to training and the conversion to electrical scoring after World War II.
 The classical period is important in the history of fencing as it makes the transition to the set of weapons we still use in modern fencing and establishes the form of footwork and blade technique that is the foundation for modern fencing skills.[ii]

 These both situate classical fencing within a largely late 18th and 19th century context, though Green would push this, rightly in my opinion, into the first half of the 20th century.
-What’s missing in Green’s definition is what comprises “fencing manuals” in this period.
+What’s missing in Maestro Green’s definition is what comprises “fencing manuals” in this period.
 Significantly, at least up until the 20th century (and indeed after 1900), many of these sources for sabre were military sources or written by military men.[iii]
 Often they were writing for a military audience, and in some cases, producing official government manuals on fencing.
 There are, of course, many exceptions, but if one looks at some of the more popular works per tradition the connection between military manuals and what tends to comprise classical fencing stands out starkly.

 The context for these various texts is on its own instructive.
-If, for example, you compare the works of Settimo Del Frate and Henry Angelo, the former contains a lot more instruction.
+If, for example, one compares the works of Settimo Del Frate and Henry Angelo, the former contains a lot more instruction.
 Angelo’s goal was to provide a minimum of basic instruction, not a complete program.
 By and large the key Italian works present much of the state of the knowledge at the time, not just the fundamentals.
 One reason for this is that in the newly formed Republic of Italy, military fencing masters were vying for preference and position, so their works intended for the army were not just drill manuals, but books intended in part to reveal the author’s expertise over that of his fellows.[vi]
 Taken together, the corpus for Italian sabre is thus more exhaustive and sophisticated.
 This reflects a difference in context, in purpose for many of these treatises, and as students we need to keep that in mind.

 The difference in context explains a lot, everything from why say Del Frate or Masiello’s works are longer and full of details, even lesson plans, and, why Angelo’s pamphlet on infantry sabre is so rudimentary.
 The rank and file did not need a complete course in swordsmanship. [vii] After the volley their next step was the bayonet.
 If the fighting came down to sabres, something had likely gone very, very wrong.
 They needed enough to be effective in the context of war, not thoroughly tutored in all the options required for combat mano a mano.
 The requirements of an infantry private are different from those of the duelist.
 That private, because of his rank, will not be fighting duels, and thus has little need for more than basic instruction, good as it might be.
-The duelist, on the other hand, only benefits from possessing a larger selection of options even if, and this is critical, he never uses them.
-He must be able to recognize them, and, undermine them.
+The duelist, on the other hand, only benefits from possessing a larger selection of options even if, and this is critical, they never use them.
+They must be able to recognize them, and, undermine them.
 In short, a duelist needs more than an infantry soldier.

 The duel is a critical consideration in understanding why some sources are more detailed than others.
 While it had all but disappeared in England, dueling culture was still alive and well in Italy at the time these works were written.
 Though illegal, as it was in England, provisions were made within the military and several military men, most notably Achille Angelini and Giordano Rossi, wrote dueling codes.[viii]
 Many within historical circles thus equate “classical” and “dueling,” and this isn’t wrong, but they misspeak in saying that these are somehow separate from “military” sabre.
 They are one in the same, just presented in different ways for different audiences, for different purposes.
 Because the officer ranks were the only ones allowed to duel, in so much as anyone was, it is little wonder that the officers writing these manuals included more within their work, that is, included those maneuvers that any one of them might have occasion to call upon should he find himself called out.
 It should be noted that British officers, like their brothers most everywhere else in Europe, typically contracted a master for more complete, advanced training.